STAIR® Consensus Conferences

 Dr. Albers is director of the Stanford Stroke Center and Coyote Foundation Professor of Neurology and Neurological Sciences at Stanford School of Medicine.
 Dr. Albers chaired STAIRS VII-X and continues as STAIR Conferences Chairman.

-Gary Houser has organized and managed all STAIR conferences.
-He is the co-founder of the National Stroke Association and President of The Stroke Group which serves organizations in the stroke treatment arena.
+Mr. Houser has organized and managed all STAIR conferences.
+He is the co-founder of the National Stroke Association and President of The Stroke Group which assists organizations in the stroke treatment arena.

 STAIR Funding and Support